bcbio/bcbio-nextgen/docs/contents/configuration.rst

 - ``coverage`` A BED file of regions to check for coverage and completeness in QC reporting.
 This can also be a shorthand for a BED file installed by bcbio (see :ref:`sv-config` for options).
+- ``exclude_regions`` List of regions to remove as part of analysis.
+This allows avoidance of slow and potentially misleading regions.
+This is a list of the following options:

+    -  ``lcr`` Remove variants in low complexity regions (LCRs).
+       `Heng Li's variant artifacts paper`_ provides
+       these regions, which cover ~2% of the genome but contribute to a large fraction of problematic calls due to the difficulty of resolving variants in repetitive regions.
+Removal can help facilitate comparisons between methods and reduce false positives if you don't need calls in LCRs for your biological analysis.
+    - ``highdepth`` Remove high depth regions during variant calling, identified by collapsed repeats around centromeres in hg19 and GRCh37 as characterized in the `ENCODE blacklist <http://hgdownload-test.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeMapability/>`_.

 .. _variant-config: